Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 <meta name="description" content="${description}">

-To use those variables in somewhere else, you can add some javascript in Append in <body />
+To use these variables somewhere else, you can add some javascript in Append in <body />

-, to read target meta tag, and modified export content as you want.
+, to read the target meta tag and modify the export content as you want.

 You could use append-head